 There are a few different options when it comes to federal student loans, and it’s important to know the details of them.

 - Direct Subsidized Loans – Undergraduate students who demonstrate financial need can pursue these loans.
-The big advantage here is that the interest is paid by the federal government while the student is still in college.
+The federal government pays interest while the student is still in college.
 Perkins Loans and Stafford Loans, both come under this category.

 - Direct Unsubsidized Loans – All undergraduate and graduate students can look into Direct Unsubsidized Loans.
 Demonstrated financial need is not a criterion.
 Unsubsidized Stafford Loans come under this category.